galvesband/TraUser/README.md

 }
 ```

+Skip to the section talking about creating a new empty project; there I describe the
+configuration process of an application from start to finish in a typical fashion.

 ### Parameters ###

 You need to set up the proper _from_ address that will fill the `from` field